 - a.
-Reputation - We shall protect our reputation with our clients, investors, employees, regulators and shareholders, through ethical behaviour, proper business conduct and compliance with the letter and spirit of the regulations; - b.
-Capital - We shall maintain enough capital to protect the Bank against a severe recession or others sources of financial stress; - c.
-Liquidity - Our liquidity shall support extended periods of funding stress through a sound and appropriate funding structure; - d.
-Earnings and business mix - Our businesses shall be based on an appropriate range of clients and products within our core markets, with low appetite for volatility of results and a conservative selection of risks; - e.
+Capital - We shall maintain enough capital to protect the Bank against a severe recession or others sources of financial stress; - b.
+Liquidity - Our liquidity shall support extended periods of funding stress through a sound and appropriate funding structure; - c.
+Earnings and business mix - Our businesses shall be based on an appropriate range of clients and products within our core markets, with low appetite for volatility of results and a conservative selection of risks; - d.
+Reputation - We shall protect our reputation with our clients, investors, employees, regulators and shareholders, through ethical behaviour, proper business conduct and compliance with the letter and spirit of the regulations; - e.
 Operational risk - We shall have adequate systems, controls and staff to safely manage our businesses and to identify and control operational risk events that may negatively impact our business strategy and our operations.